Current Status of Corporate Governance

 - 2) Upon auditing of subsidiaries by the Corporate Auditors, Directors, Corporate Auditors, and employees of the Company’s subsidiaries shall report the status of operations and other matters required by the Corporate Auditors.

-- 3) Details of the reporting made via the whistleblowing system shall be periodically reported to the Corporate Auditors.
+- 3) Regarding the details of the reporting made via the whistleblowing system, a system shall be setup for promptly sharing the information with the Corporate Auditors.

 - Systems to ensure that persons who reported to the Corporate Auditors will not receive detrimental treatment because of the reporting